 When we do a plan reassessment, we must complete the reassessment and decide to either:

-- vary your plan (as a result of the reassessment) or
+- vary your plan (as a result of the reassessment)

-- prepare and approve a new.
+- prepare and approve a new plan.

 When we do a plan reassessment, we think about all the information we have about you, your goals, situation, and support needs.
 We reassess all the supports you require to meet your disability support needs.
 Some supports may no longer be required, while others may increase or change.